OB/GYN Fellowship Program at Spartanburg Regional Healthcare System

-1. Gain competence in operative obstetrics including cesarean sections and vacuum/forceps deliveries
+1) Gain competence in operative procedures that relate to obstetrics and gynecology.

-5. Demonstrate capability to perform minor and office gynecologic procedures
+4) Demonstrate capability to perform office gynecologic procedures.

-6. Develop competency in teaching obstetric skills and knowledge to family medicine residents
+5) Develop competency in teaching obstetric skills and knowledge to family medicine interns.

 Labor & Delivery